 Teacher Education programs are offered through six colleges across the Purdue University Campus which are coordinated by the dean, faculty and staff of the College of Education.
 Distributed across six colleges, decisions about the undergraduate and graduate instruction are made by a broadly representative Teacher Education Council (TEC).

-The TEC is advised by the Program Convener Council, which includes program representatives of all teacher licensure programs.
+The TEC is advised by the Program Coordinator Council, which includes program representatives of all teacher licensure programs.